eastmaels/steemblog.github.io/_posts/account/deanliu/2017-05-03_my-food-log-jin-din-rou-at-taipei.md

 - - -

-This page is synchronized from the post: [My Food Log - Jin Din Rou in Taipei [台北京鼎樓]](https://steemit.com/@deanliu/my-food-log-jin-din-rou-at-taipei)
+This page is synchronized from the post: ['My Food Log - Jin Din Rou in Taipei [台北京鼎樓]'](https://steemit.com/@deanliu/my-food-log-jin-din-rou-at-taipei)